filecoin-project/filecoin-docs/docs/mine/lotus/message-pool.md

 When messages are executed, they use _gas_.
 The amount of _gas_ used, the parameters attached to each message and the Network's current _BaseFee_ determine how much FIL will be spent to include that message in the chain and how much of that expense will be given to the miner as reward, or burned.

-The different caps and fees for messages are explained below, along with instructions on how to inspect and modify the current local message pool.
+The different caps and fees for messages are explained below, along with instructions on how to inspect and intract with the message pool.

 ::: tip
 Lotus provides the tooling to interact with the message pool with the `lotus mpool` subcommands.